seL4/docs/content_collections/_status/sel4bench.md

 It runs the configured benchmarks and sets up a new environment for each benchmark to run in.
-When a benchmark completes, it reports the results back to the runner and the runner prints the results out as JSON once all the benchmarks have run. `sel4bench` is maintained by Data61 and is currently the only benchmark runner that is expected to run benchmarks targeting sel4bench.
+When a benchmark completes, it reports the results back to the runner and the runner prints the results out as JSON once all the benchmarks have run. `sel4bench` is maintained by the seL4 Foundation and is currently the only benchmark runner that is expected to run benchmarks targeting sel4bench.

 ### Benchmarking environment